nadinepi/dxy/README.md

 **Author**: Nadine Pigida

 ## Project Overview
-This project investigates patterns of genetic divergence between three sparrow populations.
+This project investigates patterns of genetic divergence between three sparrow populations, given an unfiltered variant-only vcf file.

 A reproducible Snakemake pipeline was developed to automate the entire workflow, from raw VCF filtering to statistical analysis and visualization.